-15 Problems and Negative Effects People Who Oversleep Could Face Up
+Doctors Are Warning, That People Who Oversleep Could Face Up with 15 Problems

 All people have different needs for sleep.
 It depends on age, activity level during the day, biorhythms and health.

 In ordinary life, a person takes much less time to rest and sleep does not last longer than 8 hours.
 People abuse the amount of sleep when they have a lot of free time: on weekends, on vacation, or on remote work with flexible schedules.